particle-iot/docs/src/content/reference/device-os/startup-behavior.md

 ### Feature not available

+- Global objects will not have been constructed yet
 - Logging (Log.info, etc.)
 - Networking (Cellular, Ethernet, Wi-Fi)
 - BLE
 - USB CDC serial (`Serial`)
+- Anything that is not allowed during `STARTUP()` also cannot be done during `PRE_STARTUP()`.

 `Serial` is not currently available but may be available on some platforms in the future, but is not guaranteed to be available.
 Using UART serial (`Serial1`) may be an alternative.

+### Global objects

+`PRE_STARTUP()` executes before global object construction, so you must not rely on global objects.
+In general, you should be cautious when using global object constructors even without `PRE_STARTUP()` because the order of global object instantiation is not predictable.
+A good alternative is to use the [singleton pattern](/firmware/software-design/singleton/).

+C++ POD structs are not initialized before `PRE_STARTUP()`.

+Global variables of primitive types such as int, char, float, enums, and pointers do have their values set.